c r u m b

 est 2020

-CRUMB is a licensed, home-based, microbakery located in the Laguna West area of Elk Grove, CA. Specializing in small batch, organic, naturally leavened sourdough breads and other baked goods.
+Crumb is a licensed, home-based microbakery in the Laguna West area of Elk Grove, California, specializing in small-batch, naturally leavened sourdough breads and thoughtfully crafted baked goods.

 c r u m b